CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/lifelines_intro_kmf_fitter.png

-.. note::  Don't like the shaded area for confidence intervals?
-See below for examples on how to change this.

 The median time in office, which defines the point in time where on average 1/2 of the population has expired, is a property: